2009–10 United States network television schedule (daytime)

 The 2009–10 daytime network television schedule for four of the five major English-language commercial broadcast networks in the United States covers the weekday daytime hours from September 2009 to August 2010.
 The schedule is followed by a list per network of returning series, and any series canceled after the 2008–09 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
-Also not included are stations affiliated with Fox or MyNetworkTV, as the former network and the latter programming service did not offer (and continues not to offer) a daytime network schedule or network news, and Ion Television, as its schedule was composed mainly of paid programming and syndicated reruns at the time.
+Also not included are stations affiliated with Fox, MyNetworkTV, and The CW Plus, as the former network and the latter programming services did not offer (and continues not to offer) a daytime network schedule or network news, and Ion Television, as its schedule was composed mainly of programming from its Qubo block and syndicated reruns at the time.